 |Photo by lisa cee (Lisa Campeau)|

-The average short hair was effective as a hunter and ever so self-sufficient, hardly amenable to much cooing from the human species.
+The average short hair was effective as a hunter and ever so self-sufficient, hardly amenable to much coming from the human species.
 This features made human become interested in breeding cats and exhibiting them.
 Imported longhairs and other exotics took center stage - and the tough, alley cat was all too glad.

-The free spirited street life that they led, however, would not persist too much longer.
+The free-spirited street life that they led, however, would not persist too much longer.
 The Americans began to consider the virtues of these athletic little mouse exterminators.
 The breed standard for the American Short hair did not originate as a description of one passing or fox-trotting alley cat.

 Today's breed continues to emulate the free spirit, autonomy and strong work ethic of its American founding fathers.
 They still are as efficient as mouse exterminators as their ancestors were.

 Cat lovers today may start thinking about the value of purchasing a purebred cat that is intentionally made to look like just a normal cat around the town.
 Although American fanciers believe that the American Short hair looks distinctively purebred, less informed cat purchasers may not know about it unless they were informed of it.

 Probably the most striking physical attribute of the American Shorthair is the animal's symmetry.
 Everything that they have is naturally harmoniously proportioned and placed.
 This natural quality that they possess underscores the whole of the cat.
 The head is marked by full cheeks and is oblong, though still somewhat longer than wide.The body in its good development is powerful and well-knit.
 The legs are strongly boned with heavy muscle which helps the cats run and jump better and of course to stalk their prey.